Contemporary hit radio

 Contemporary hit radio (CHR, also known as contemporary hits, hit list, current hits, hit music, top 40, or pop radio) is a radio format common in many countries that focuses on playing current and recurrent popular music as determined by the Top 40 music charts.
-There are several subcategories, dominantly focusing on rock, pop, or urban music.
+There are several subcategories, dominantly focusing on pop, rock, and dance, or urban music.
 Used alone, CHR most often refers to the CHR-pop format.
 The term contemporary hit radio was coined in the early 1980s by Radio & Records magazine to designate Top 40 stations which continued to play hits from all musical genres as pop music splintered into adult contemporary, urban contemporary, contemporary Christian and other formats.

 The term "top 40" is also used to refer to the actual list of hit songs, and, by extension, to refer to pop music in general.
 The term has also been modified to describe top 50; top 30; top 20; top 10; hot 100 (each with its number of songs) and hot hits radio formats, but carrying more or less the same meaning and having the same creative point of origin with Todd Storz as further refined by Gordon McLendon as well as Bill Drake.
-The format became especially popular in the mid-sixties as radio stations constrained disc jockeys to numbered play lists in the wake of the payola scandal.
+The format became especially popular in the mid-60s as radio stations constrained disc jockeys to numbered play lists in the wake of the payola scandal.

+Format

+The CHR format typically focuses on current popular music; historically, the playlists of CHR stations have primarily been drawn from the entrants of one or more record charts, but it is increasingly common for songs trending and popular on music streaming services and online video platforms (including services such as TikTok) to also be included.
+As with other formats, a CHR station may keep the most prominent hits of a particular timeframe in a heavy, power rotation.
+In some cases, a CHR station may play recurrent hits, especially if they fit alongside current music, or during periods where there are not as many new songs in rotation..